Confidence-Aware Multi-Field Model Calibration: Experiments

 \subsubsection{Datasets}

-We conduct experiments on our industrial dataset, as well as two public datasets, including Avazu~\footnote{https://kaggle.com/competitions/avazu-ctr-prediction} and AliExpress~\cite{aliexpress_peng2020improving}.
-The data statistics are shown in Table~\ref{tab:data_stats}.

-\textbf{Avazu} is a popular dataset on mobile ad click-through rate (CTR) prediction with 40.4 million samples in 10 days ordered by the impression time.
+We conduct experiments on our industrial dataset and a public dataset Avazu~\footnote{https://kaggle.com/competitions/avazu-ctr-prediction}.
+Data statistics are shown in Table~\ref{tab:data_stats}. \textbf{Avazu} is a popular dataset on mobile ad CTR prediction with 40.4 million samples in 10 days ordered by the impression time.
 We split the dataset by day in a ratio of 7:1:2 for training, validation, and test.
 For our multi-field joint calibration method, the target fields are set to "site\_id" (3480)\footnote{Represent the number of possible values of the corresponding field.}, "app\_id" (4864) and "app\_domain" (305).
 For other methods considering a single field, the target field is set to "site\_id".

-\textbf{AliExpress} is a dataset for multi-task learning of click-through rate and conversion rate prediction in e-commerce.
-Here, we choose the data from four countries except Russia and only use the conversion label to build a single click-through conversion rate (CTCVR) prediction task.
-The training, validation, and test set are split in a ratio of 6:1:3, totaling 103.8 million samples.
-The timestamp of the test set is strictly later than the other two sets.
-For our method, the target fields are "country" (4) and an anonymous field, "feature\_1" (10).
-For other methods, the target field is "feature\_1".

-For the \textbf{industrial} data, we collect 38.8M clicked samples in 10 consecutive days from the log of our ad platform to build a post-click conversion rate (CVR) prediction task with a split ratio of 7:1:2 by day.
-For our method, the target fields for calibration are "advertiser\_id" (529), "app\_size" (82), and "app\_id" (56).
+The \textbf{industrial} dataset is collected from the click logs on our ad platform in 10 consecutive days, and the prediction target is conversion, with a split ratio of 7:1:2 by day.
+For our method, the target fields are "advertiser\_id" (529), "app\_size" (82), and "app\_id" (56).
 For other methods, the target field is "advertiser\_id".

-The ratios of validation sets are relatively small while splitting, which is more in line with the short time window for data collection during online running.
+The ratios of validation sets are relatively small while splitting, which is more in line with the short time window of online data collection.